melodyjerry/teal-theme-diy/demo.md

 ### Body text

-GitHub is an American company that provides hosting for software development version control using Git.
-GitHub is an American company that provides hosting for software development version control using Git.
-GitHub is an American company that provides hosting for software development version control using Git.
-GitHub is an American company that provides hosting for software development version control using Git.
-GitHub is an American company that provides hosting for software development version control using Git.
-GitHub is an American company that provides hosting for software development version control using Git.
+`GitHub` is an American company that provides hosting for software development version control using Git. `GitHub` is an American company that provides hosting for software development version control using Git. `GitHub` is an American company that provides hosting for software development version control using Git. `GitHub` is an American company that provides hosting for software development version control using Git. `GitHub` is an American company that provides hosting for software development version control using Git.

 ### Blockquotes